zwang3583/nextjs-blog/posts/break-otp-reuse.md

 Although this algorithm does not break most **OPT Reuse** cases, it shines light on how easy it is to break such cases if we had the lightest knowledge about the information contained in the plaintexts.

-I hope this blog post help you learn something new, and I appreciate you taking the time to read it to the end.
+I hope this blog post helped you learn something new, and I appreciate you taking the time to read it to the end.

 <div style="text-align: right"> - Zheng </div>